michaelflorip/michaelflorip/README.md

 ✏️ My technical coursework has built a strong foundation in data structures, analysis, and machine learning techniques.

-🤔 Currently, I am exploring supervised learning techniques through applications to real-world data.
+🤔 Currently, I am exploring supervised machine learning techniques and applications to real-world data.

 📫 Feel free to email me at michaelflorip@berkeley.edu with any questions.